Sunksat/aowow_comments/README.md

 /htmlfix contains the same comment sql but with html code changed to BB code i.e. < i > is replaced with [i]

-Search & Replace each comment SQL for http://DBURLHERE/ and replace this string with the URL of your DB website, i.e. http://www.mysuperdbhere.com/
+Search & Replace each comment SQL for http://DBURLHERE/ and replace this string with the URL of your website, i.e. http://www.mysuperwowheadvanillawebsite.com/

 If you intend to use this with a "public" website, go into each account sql file and search replace changepass1234 to something only you know i.e. something random.
 Else users of your website can login as any account.